-There is no public market for the warrants or pre-funded warrants.
+There is no public market for the pre-funded warrants.

-There is no established public trading market for the warrants or pre-funded warrants, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the warrants or pre-funded warrants on any national securities exchange or other nationally recognized trading system, including the Nasdaq Capital Market.
-Without an active market, the liquidity of the warrants and pre-funded warrants will be limited.
+There is no established public trading market for the pre-funded warrants, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the pre-funded warrants on any national securities exchange or other nationally recognized trading system, including the Nasdaq Capital Market.
+Without an active market, the liquidity of the pre-funded warrants will be limited.

-The warrants and pre-funded warrants in this offering are speculative in nature.
+The pre-funded warrants in this offering are speculative in nature.

-The warrants and pre-funded warrants in this offering do not confer any rights of Class A Ordinary Shares ownership on their holders, but rather merely represent the right to acquire Class A Ordinary Shares at a fixed price.
-In addition, following this offering, the market value of the warrants and pre-funded warrants, if any, is uncertain and there can be no assurance that the market value of the warrants or pre-funded warrants will equal or exceed their imputed offering price.
-The warrants and pre-funded warrants will be not listed or quoted for trading on any market or exchange.
+The pre-funded warrants in this offering do not confer any rights of Class A Ordinary Shares ownership on their holders, but rather merely represent the right to acquire Class A Ordinary Shares at a fixed price.
+In addition, following this offering, the market value of the pre-funded warrants, if any, is uncertain and there can be no assurance that the market value of the pre-funded warrants will be not listed or quoted for trading on any market or exchange.

-Holders of the warrants and pre-funded warrants will not have rights of holders of our Class A Ordinary Shares until such warrants or pre-funded warrants are exercised.
+Holders of the pre-funded warrants will not have rights of holders of our Class A Ordinary Shares until such pre-funded warrants are exercised.

-Until holders of warrants or pre-funded warrants acquire Class A Ordinary Shares upon exercise of the warrants or pre-funded warrants, holders of warrants or pre-funded warrants will have no rights with respect to the Class A Ordinary Shares underlying such securities.
+Until holders of pre-funded warrants acquire Class A Ordinary Shares upon exercise of the pre-funded warrants, holders of pre-funded warrants will have no rights with respect to the Class A Ordinary Shares underlying such securities.